MichalDulemba/UdacitySelfdrivingCarNanoDegree/term1/p2/readme.md

 I trained my model with "Adam" optimizer and learning rate of 0.001.
 Most of the tests were done in range 15-25 epochs, after that i berely saw any change in validation accuracy.
-For most of the tests I used dropout keep_rate at 0.7
+For most of the tests I used dropout keep_rate at 0.7 What was interesting that changing sigma of weight initialization to 0.05 improved results.

 #### 4. Final results
 To get to 97.5% i went through several steps: